This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 Secure Tours or admissions in advance

 This trip to Italy was a little bit more haphazardly planned in regard to tours.
 Usually, I secure these way in advance to ensure we get the time we want and if there are limited amount of tickets etc. But, we weren’t even sure we’d get to go because of the good ol’ C dawg pandemic so it truly bit us in the butt a few times.
 I wasn’t able to get tickets for the secret itineraries tour at Doge’s Palace in Venice and the number of slots to hike Mt.
-Vesuvius were already spoken for.
+Vesuvius were already spoken for when we visited Pompeii.
 Learn from me and plan ahead (if you can).
 Especially if you’re traveling during a busier time (June-August) or it’s an activity with limited spots.

 When dining in a restaurant you will notice a coperto charge on your bill.
 It’s a per person cover charge.
 This charge will be published on the menu to notify you of the specific amount.
 (Just look at the fine print!)
 Each restaurant charges a different amount (it’s not a set fee).
 There’s actually no legal limit to what this fee can be but normally it’s around 1-3 euros per person.